wwj-git-rgb/coze-studio/README.md

    For common startup failure issues, **please refer to the [FAQ](https://github.com/coze-dev/coze-studio/wiki/9.-FAQ)**.
 3. Register an account by visiting `http://localhost:8888/sign`, entering your username and password, and clicking the Register button.
 4. Configure the model at `http://localhost:8888/admin/#model-management` by adding a new model.
+(The model management feature is currently in beta testing.
+To try it out, please change the images in `docker-compose.yml` to `cozedev/coze-studio-server:0.5.0.beta.3` and `cozedev/coze-studio-web:0.5.0.beta`.)
 5. Visit Coze Studio at `http://localhost:8888/`.

 > [!WARNING]